gyulamad/autobuild/README.md

 # 5 minutes tutorial

-*   Download or clone the main repo into your project root
+*   Download or clone the main repo next to your project root
 *   Get the autobuild tool, run:
 ```
-autobuild/get-build.sh
+../autobuild/get-build.sh
 ```
 *   Build and run your project:
 ```
-./autobuild . --run
+./builder . --run
 ```
 *   Clean project:
 ```
-./autobuild --clean
+./builder --clean
 ```

 # Autobuild Tool

-The `utils/autobuild` folder contains the source code for the autobuild tool.
+The `../autobuild` folder contains the source code for the builder tool.
 This tool is used to automatically build and test the project.

 The folder contains the following files: